Sreelakshmi-Odatt/budget-manager-app/README.md

 -  Allows users to add earnings and expenses with details.
 - View a summary of total earnings and expenses.
 - Categorize transactions for better organization.

+## Technologies  used for this project
+- FastAPi
+- PostgreSQL for database
+- Vue.JS for frontend framework
+- SQL Alchemy as an Object-Relational Mapping  tool to connect  with the database.
+- JWT (JSON Web Tokens): JWT for authentication
+- Bcrypt is used for passwords.